 Change the subfield as follows (Track changes ON)

 Compact frames are employed for the control channel messages.
 This PSDU format only contains a 1-octet header that conveys the message ID.
-The PSDU content is message specific to the message ID, however each PSDU ends with a 2-octet FCS, which shall be the 16-bit ITU-T CRC generated as described in 7.2.11.
+The PSDU content is message specific to the message ID, however each PSDU ends either with a 2-octet FCS, which shall be the 16-bit ITU-T CRC generated as described in 7.2.11, or with a MIC field as described in 10.38.10.3.16.